sophias94171/hw3/README.md

   ### - tilt angle detection mode

-   1.RPC call
+  1. RPC call

   2.LED1(green) start blinking to indicate for a user to place the mbed on table.

   3.LED1(green) stop blinking to indicate for a user to tilt the mbed.

   4.Tilt angle show on uLCD  every 1 seconds.

   5.MQTT message

   6.Back to RPC loop.